 Michelle spoke earlier this year at one of our events in Brighton.
 Her experience and the story of Kerryn and both inspiring and sobering.
 It gives me great satisfaction to provide a forum that helps raise the profile of START Foundation.
 I am very proud to have helped Michelle connect, strengthen relationships and encourage others to get behind this cause.

 It is the ripple effect of networking and having meaningful and deeper conversations that create opportunities for ourselves and others.
 Networking is bigger than ourselves.

 Hi, I am Kerryn Powell, and I help people connect by creating opportunities to have meaningful conversations, learn and grow to achieve greater business success.
 If you’ve attended one of my Your Time Matters events, you will know that we value our strategic partnerships and collaborations.
-Our event in October with Christine Smith from will look at the role of strategic partnerships in your business.
-Please join us.
+Please join us at an event soon.
 Find out more here.